-The Duwamish river valley and the communities we now know as Georgetown and South Park have been inhabited for many generations.
-The Duwamish Tribe were the original inhabitants of the area, with white settlers arriving in the 1850's.
+The Duwamish river valley and the communities we now know as Georgetown and South Park in Seattle, and Allentown in Tukwila have been inhabited for many generations.
+The Duwamish Tribe were the original inhabitants of the area.

 Because of major transportation and industry so active in the area, air quality is greatly impacted - along with other environmental facets.